 1) Some people believe that hypnosis is magic and/or occult in nature.
 It is not.
 Hypnosis is a normal part of human experience.
 You experience hypnosis whenever you daydream, you get involved in a good novel, or you get deeply involved in an activity and time seems to whiz by.

 2) Some people are afraid that they will lose control, surrendering their will to the hypnotist.
 This is not the case.
 During hypnosis, you always have control of your own will, thoughts and perceptions.

-4) Many believe that hypnosis is forbidden to Christians, since it is extraordinary and/or magical.
-This is not the case.
-As mentioned above, hypnosis is an everyday occurrence and is part of your everyday experience.
-Thus it is a perfectly ordinary phenomenon and should be allowable in any religion or spiritual tradition.
+4) Many believe that hypnosis is forbidden to Christians or Muslims, since it is extraordinary and/or magical.
+However, as mentioned above, hypnosis is an everyday occurrence and is part of your experience multiple times each day.
+Thus it is a perfectly ordinary phenomenon compatible with any religion or spiritual tradition.